abidex4yemi/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+  *In Javascript `.forEach` & `.map` are use to cycle or loop over an array and they both take in a callback function but `.forEach` doesn't return anything is meant for computation of an array while `.map` returns a new array.*

 2. What is the difference between a function and a method?

+  *Function and methods are the same the difference is the context at which they exist within and invoked*

 3. What is closure?

+  *Closures is the combination of a function and the lexical environment within which the function was declared.
+Closures are useful because they let us associate some data (the lexical environment) with a function that operates on that data [source MDN]*

+  *A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function's variables or scope (a scope chain).
+The closure has three scope chains: `Local Scope (Own scope)` , `Outer Functions Scope`, `Global Scope`.*

 4. Describe the four rules of the 'this' keyword.

+  - In the global execution context, `outside of any function`, this refers to the global `Object` whether in strict mode or not.

+  - When a function is called as a method of an object, its this is set to the object the method is called on.

+  - When a function is used as a constructor `with the new keyword`, its `this` is bound to the new object being constructed.
+The same notion holds true for methods defined somewhere on the object's prototype chain.
+If the method is on an object's prototype chain, this refers to the object that the method was called on, as if the method were on the object.

+  - The `this` keyword inside a function, the value of this depends on how the function is called.
+So, in strict mode, if this was not defined by the execution context, it remains undefined.
+The `this` can be set explicitly to pass the value of this from one context to another using bind(), call(), or apply() method all functions inherit from `Object.prototype`. which is sometimes called method borrowing.

 5. Why do we need super() in an extended class?

+  *In javascript the super() method is used by a child class that extends a parent class to invoke a parent inherited class constructor method and also implicitly setting the child prototype chain to it's parent prototype*

 ## Project Set up